EIFY/mup-vit/README.md

 | RTX 3080 Laptop | 5d19h32m |

 8x A100-SXM4-40GB is comparable but faster than a TPUv3-8 node.
 RTX 3080 Laptop is unsurprisingly out of the league: 1 day on it is about the same as 1 hour on the other two.

+<a name="myfootnote1">1</a> See https://github.com/pytorch/pytorch/issues/57109#issuecomment-828847575 for the origin of this discrepancy.